bobby-he/Neural_Tangent_Kernel/README.md

 Produced as part of ML module for OxWaSP CDT 1st year.

+The `report.ipynb` notebook in the `notebooks` folder contains an overview of the two papers and of our work.
+Some of the code is contained in scripts in the `src` folder.

 ### Example from  §6.2 of [Jacot et al.][1]
 ![6pt2_gif](https://github.com/bobby-he/Neural_Tangent_Kernel/blob/master/animations/anim_6pt2.gif)